- Location: Utah

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DLD.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

-Half your points will be removed if you drive for one year without any further convictions, and two successive years of perfect driving will clear all points from your license.
-Additionally, you may be eligible to have a further 50 points removed from your driving record when you complete the defensive driving course mentioned above, but you can do this only once in a three-year period.
+1/2 of your points will be removed if you drive for 1 year without any further convictions, and 2 successive years of perfect driving will clear all points from your license.
+Additionally, you may be eligible to have a further 50 points removed from your driving record when you complete the defensive driving course mentioned above, but you can do this only once in a 3-year period.